bestquark/mentpy/_sources/tutorials/intro-to-mbqc.rst.txt

     @savefig 1d_cluster_measure2.png width=1000px
     mp.draw(mbcirc, label='arrows')

-If not every measurement is specified, the unspecified measurements will be set to the value of the :obj:`default_measurement` attribute of the :obj:`MBQCircuit` object.
+The default measurement basis can be specified with the :obj:`default_measurement` kwarg.
 By default, it is set to :math:`XY`, but we can change it to any other :obj:`Ment` object.
 Let's see an example:

 .. ipython:: python